qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 But this definition alone is not enough.

-A FIT value is not measured directly from an RTL file.
+A FIT value is not measured directly from one RTL file.
 It is predicted by a reliability model.

-That model uses assumptions such as:
+That model uses inputs such as:

 ```text
 component type